 - Melt the chocolate in the microwave in 15 second intervals (stirring well in between each) until fully melted and smooth.

-- For sandwiches, spread a little less than ¼ tsp of jam or ganache onto one side of the cookie.
+- For sandwiches, spread a little less than ¼ teaspoon of jam or ganache onto one side of the cookie.
 Sandwich together.

 - Dip one end of the sandwich cookie in melted chocolate and lay on a rack.
 Add sprinkles and allow the chocolate to set at room temperature.